MuhammadReda/nodejs-aws-lambda-image-resizer/README.md

 An [AWS Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) to resize S3 images using Node.js on the fly.
+A detailed, screenshoted, step-by-step guide can be found [here](https://dynamic-aws-lambda-image-resizer-nodejs.mreda.net/).

 ### How Do Images Get Resized?
 1. User requests an image from the API Gateway.